 Provides and maintains home-based visits for 12 families on a weekly basis.
 Observes, assesses and documents each child’s development based on the school readiness goals, health, behavior, and children with special needs.

 Provide and maintain home-based visits for 12 families on a weekly basis.

-Conducts 48 home visits for each child during the program year
+Conducts at minimum 32 home visits for each child during the program year.

 Plans and implements developmentally appropriate home based activities.

 Works jointly with parents and develops weekly home visit and weekly activity plans based on each child’s assessment and identified family needs.

 Demonstrates commitment to the process of developing and maintaining quality relationships with children and families.

 Observes, assesses and documents each child’s development based on the school readiness goals, health, behavior, and children with special needs.